jappelgren/camp-bot/README.md

    npm install
    ```
 3. Create .env file at root level of project.
 Add the following variables.
-   - `CAMP_SITE_ID` - The id of the camp site you are trying to reserve.
+   - `CAMP_GROUND_ID` - The id of the camp grounds you are trying to reserve.
    - `USER_NAME` - Your username you used to sign up for recreation.gov.
 Most likely an email address.
    - `PASSWORD` - Password for your account.
    - `CHECK_IN_DATE` - mm/dd/yyy ex. `'05/15/2024'`